skinnyjames/barista/README.md

-# barista
+# Barista

-Task runner framework that supports concurrent builds against a graph of dependencies.

-Usage: see `examples/coffee_shop.cr`
+Barista was designed to be an extensible framework for writing and running a dependency graph of tasks concurrently.
+It privileges extensibility over providing a DSL, and provides tooling and behaviors for orchestrating tasks.

 ## Installation